lih/WiQEE-pages/capricon-tutorial.md

-The question is : where do we save the old vocabulary, so that executing the quote won't accidentally override the place we chose.
+The question is : where do we save the old vocabulary, so that executing the quote won't accidentally override the place we chose ?
 Given what we know about the stack and the environment, nowhere is safe.
 A value on the stack can always be `pop`ped or `clear`ed, and a definition in the vocabulary can always be overridden.